 After studying several other roasted strawberry creations, I decided to roast mine with some pomegranate molasses and vanilla.
 But you can use maple syrup, balsamic vinegar, even honey.

 Then I pondered whether to use my loaf recipe or create some variation.
 I decided to experiment by adding some extra nutrition in the form of oats and reducing the fat content a bit.
-Along with looking at several cookbooks and other blog posts, I consulted this Chobani chart to figure out how to sub Greek yogurt for part of the butter.
+After a bit of research, I figured out how to sub Greek yogurt for part of the butter.

 I started by roasting the strawberries. slicing them in half, putting them on a parchment lined cookie sheet, and tossing them with the pomegranate molasses and vanilla mixture, then roasted them for about 12 minutes at 375 degrees convect roast setting.
 At that point I was running short of time so I put them in a bowl and saved them for the next day.
 This worked well and is a good time management tip for this recipe.